LibraryCarpentry/lc-python-intro/learners/setup.md

 ## Installing Python Using Anaconda
 Python is a popular language for research computing, and great for general-purpose programming as well.
 Installing all of its research packages individually can be a bit difficult, so we recommend Anaconda, an all-in-one installer.

-Regardless of how you choose to install it, please make sure you install Python 3.x.
+Regardless of how you choose to install it, please make sure you install Python 3.6 or above.
 The latest 3.x version recommended on [Python.org][python] is fine.

 We will teach Python using JupyterLab, a programming environment that runs in a web browser (JupyterLab will be installed by Anaconda).
 For this to work you will need a reasonably up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9 and below, are not).